 This does not affect your statutory rights.

-To exercise one or more of these rights, or to ask a question about these rights or any other provision of this Notice, or about our Processing of your Personal Data, please use the contact details provided in Section (18) below.
-Please note that:
+To exercise one or more of these rights, or to ask a question about these rights or any other provision of this Notice, or about our Processing of your Personal Data, please use the contact details provided in Section (R) below.
+The delivery of our response may take place electronically or by mail.
+We are not required to respond to requests to know more than twice in a 12-month period.

 - we may require proof of your identity before we can give effect to these rights; and